MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response-solution-recommendations.md

 - [Integrates natively with Defender for Endpoint as an EDR solution](integration-detection-response.md) for machine protection. to provide EDR capabilities for protected machines.
 - Scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
 The solution can be integrated Defender for Endpoint EDR, or a [supported third-party solution](integration-defender-for-endpoint.md#supported-edr-solutions).

-Based on EDR solution findings, Defender for Cloud provides [recommendations](integration-defender-for-endpoint.md#edr-solution-recommendations) to ensure that EDR solutions are installed and running correctly on VMs.
+Based on EDR solution findings, Defender for Cloud provides [recommendations](integration-defender-for-endpoint.md#edr-solution-recommendations) to ensure that EDR solutions are installed and running correctly on machines.
 This article describes how to remediate those recommendations.

 > [!NOTE]
 > - Defender for Cloud uses agentless scanning to assess EDR settings.